 Mix a piece of banana, a pinch of cinnamon, bentonite clay, and chlorella or spirulina together to make a paste.
 Apply and wash off ideally after an hour!

 The reason I mix chlorella or spirulina is that they are rich in essential nutrients and are excellent for skin health!
 They are also known to absorb heavy metal toxins, which is ideal if you wear make-up or are exposed to environmental pollution.

 5. Skin Regimen for Clear Complexion

-Sauna sessions and sweating during exercise are wonderful for skin, because the sweat helps to eliminate body toxins from the deep tissues of the skin and does so by opening pores and letting the skin oxygenate and breathe.
+Sauna sessions and sweating during exercise are incredibly healthy for skin, because the sweat helps to eliminate body toxins from the deep tissues of the skin and does so by opening pores and letting the skin oxygenate and breathe.

 Just think of being in the mountains and taking a deep breath!
 That’s how happy the skin is when it’s sweating and pushing out the unwanted toxic waste out of the body.

 Both the sauna and exercise should be followed by a shower to rinse the toxic byproducts found in sweat.
 My recommended regimen is to have an alternating hot and cold shower that includes a gentle loofah exfoliator and a mixture of bentonite clay, high-quality baking soda, and a few drops of lavender or tea tree essential oil.